Manipur violence: Amit Shah calls all-party meeting on June 24

 Manipur has witnessed ethnic clashes between Meiteis and Kukis since May 3 that have left more than 100 persons dead, over 300 injured and thousands displaced.
 The violence broke out after thousands of people participated in a protest march to oppose the demand of the majority Meiteis to be included in the Scheduled Tribes category.

 Shah announced the all-party meeting soon after he held a meeting with Assam Chief Minister Himanta Biswa Sarma on Wednesday.
-After Shah’s visit to Manipur earlier this month, Sarm ahad been asked to ensure dialogue between the Kukis and Meiteis.
+After Shah’s visit to Manipur earlier this month, Sarma had been asked to ensure dialogue between the Kukis and Meiteis.

 Several Opposition parties have criticised Narendra Modi and the Bharatiya Janata Party governments at the Centre and the state for not doing enough to end the violence in Manipur.

-The Congress has said that a delegation of 10 Opposition parties wanted to submit a memorandum on the violence to the prime minister, but they could not get an appointment.
+On Thursday, the Congress said Shah’s move to call parties for discussion was “too little, too late”.
+The comments came after two soldiers were injured when unidentified miscreants fired at them in North Boljang in Manipur’s Imphal West district around 5 am.

+Congress General Secretary KC Venugopal said that things have “worsened” in the northeastern state since Shah’s visit.
+“Any effort for peace must take place in Manipur, where the warring communities are brought on the discussion table and a political solution is arrived at,” he added.

 On Wednesday, former Congress chief Sonia Gandhi said that the unprecedented violence in Manipur has devastated the lives of people of the state has left a deep wound on the nation’s conscience.